 Reviews and reforms

 Each year the Electoral Registration Officer (ERO) has a legal requirement to conduct an annual canvass.
-The aim of the reform is to make the process simpler and clearer for citizens and reduce costs whilst safeguarding the completeness and accuracy of the register.
+This is to confirm the details we have for individual households and care homes an opportunity for you to make any necessary changes, safeguarding the completeness and accuracy of the register.

 Step 1: data matching

-- The Electoral Register was sent securely to the Department for Work and Pensions (DWP) database and was matched with their records beginning of June.
-Electors names and addresses were matched against details held by the DWP.
+- The Electoral Register is sent securely to the Department for Work and Pensions (DWP) database and is matched with their records.
+Electors names and addresses are matched against details held by the DWP.
 In addition to this the ERO can use local data (e.g. Council Tax records) for matching purposes.

 - If all the people registered to vote at the property can be matched with either of these databases the property will be sent down the Route 1 canvass process